wkoleilat-happytitan/aie5-hw3-pythonicrag/README.md

 Why do we want to support streaming?
 What about streaming is important, or useful?

+** ANSWER: ** Streaming is important because it allows the LLM Application to respond to the user's request in near real-time.
+The user doesn't have to wait for the LLM to finish processing the request, generate an output, and then display it.
+Instead, the LLM can stream the response to the user as it is being generated.
+It is useful from an experience standpoint, as well as performance.

 ### On Chat Start:

 The next scope is where "the magic happens".
 On Chat Start is when a user begins a chat session.
 This will happen whenever a user opens a new chat window, or refreshes an existing chat window.